simonhw/middle-earth-champion/README.md

 ## Acknowledgements
 - Thanks to the Code Institute tutors for suggesting Gitpod as a way to get around Known Bug #1 while coding this program.
-- Thanks to my CI Mentor [Graeme Taylor](https://github.com/G-Taylor) for his great support and encouragement and especially for showing me that I could use RegEx to validate the email input.
+- Thanks to my CI Mentor [Graeme Taylor](https://github.com/G-Taylor) for his great support and encouragement and especially for suggesting that I could use RegEx to validate an email address format.
 - [Creating Your First README - Kera Cudmore](https://github.com/kera-cudmore/readme-examples)

-## To-do List
-- add images for all bugs
-- final read through of the readme
-- CI linter the code after any final changes